tuespetre/shadow-dom/README.md

 What you will get if you use it right now:

 - **Shadow DOM** polyfill
-  - MutationObserver support
-  - Currently lacking `Range` and `HTMLElement.style` support
+  - Polyfills Shadow DOM APIs like `Element.prototype.attachShadow` and `Event.prototype.composedPath()`
+  - Polyfills Event and CustomEvent constructors to allow for `composed` events
+  - Augments DOM querying/traversal/manipulation APIs to account for Shadow DOM
+  - Augments `MutationObserver` to account for Shadow DOM
 - **Custom Elements** polyfill
   - Built in/around the Shadow DOM polyfill
-  - Shims HTMLElement and kin for browsers that have native support so transpiled and ES5-style classes can work
-    (i.e. via `var self = HTMLElement.call(this)`)
+  - Shims HTMLElement and kin for browsers that have native support so transpiled and ES5-style classes can work (i.e. via `var self = HTMLElement.call(this)`)

+Please see the **Caveats** section below for details about certain APIs that are *not* polyfilled.

 ## Browser Compatibility